FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: 's Design

-We design coding strategies tailored to the data flow characteristics in cross-silo FL, rather than using network coding in Section~\ref{sec:motivation}.
-This is because network coding is less effective at the application layer due to constraints from linearly dependent coefficients~\cite{wang2006practical}.

-\subsubsection{Coding for the Download Phase}
+\subsection{Coding for the Download Phase}

 In the download phase, the server distributes the global model to all clients, which is a single-source content distribution task.
-The basic server-client communication protocol leads to the repetitive transmission of identical data from the server to different clients.
+The basic server-client communication protocol results in repetitive transmission of identical data from the server to multiple clients, creating a bottleneck at the server due to the high volume of egress traffic.

 \textbf{Server-side Encoding}.
 To reduce the transmission of duplicate data, the server splits the global model into multiple partitions of equal size and encodes these partitions into encoded data blocks before sending them to the clients.
 Specifically, the global model $\mathbf{G}^t$ is divided into $k$ equal-sized partitions at each communication round, denoted as $\mathbf{G}^t=(G_1^t, G_2^t,\dots, G_k^t)$, where $t$ indicates the $t$-th communication round.
 New encoded blocks $\{M_i^t\}$ are continuously generated by different linear combinations of the model partitions with the random coefficient vector $A_i^t=(\alpha_{i,1}^t, \alpha_{i,2}^t,\dots, \alpha_{i,k}^t)^T$, \ie,